Choreo-ED

 Choreo-ED makes the ED-to-inpatient pipeline more visible, improving staff alignment in transport, nursing and bed management and helping care teams anticipate the daily inpatient census.
 This model supports continuous improvement in the patient flow.

 Those responsible for patient flow and throughput in the ED will find their workflows simplified.
-The tool helps reduce cognitive load, enabling quicker and easier decision-making.
+Choreo helps reduce cognitive load by preparing the team ahead of the decision, enabling quicker and easier decision-making.

 Throughput coordinators or similar roles who manage patient transitions from the ED to inpatient care would benefit the most.
 Hospitals without these roles would still see streamlined